TheSRCode/Github-Examples_SR/SR_Notes/Notes.md

 ### 2. Using Git in VS code

-Instead of using codespace, I am using VS COde in my local.
+Instead of using codespace, I am using VS Code in my local.
+To use VS Code for your Github Account, I need to install Vs Code Extension [ Github Pull Request ]( https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github ).

+After successful installation, We can able to see the github icon on left panel, click it and sign it using Github Account.

+#### Bonus
+We can change VS code terminal to Git Bash which is better than Powershell(Windows).

+#### Github Mobile

+It is an application similar to Authy, MS Authenticator.
+For Authentication We can enable 2 step verification for our Github Account.
+It is a better to use Github Mobile, since it will provide easy access.